favrik/hangman-react-redux/README.md

 - [ ] Word pool from predefined values, or external fetch, and logic to select/pick them
 - [ ] Hints
 - [ ] Initial theme/layout design
+- [ ] Hangman methaphor selector and a couple of metaphors
-- [ ] Redux-dev-tools integration (tricky due to recent version of React/Babel/DevTools)
+- [ ] Redux-dev-tools integration
 - [ ] i18n?

 ## Contributing